Lockheed U-2: Design

 Because of the high operating altitude and the cockpit's partial pressurization, equivalent to 28000 ft pressure altitude, the pilot wears a pressurized space suit called the S1034, which delivers the pilot's oxygen supply and provides emergency protection in case cabin pressure is lost.
 While pilots can drink water and eat various liquid foods in squeezable containers through a self-sealing hole in the face mask, they typically lose up to 5% of their body mass on an eight-hour mission.

+The first model of the pressure suit, used by Lockheed test pilots, made no provision for urination.
+A subsequent model required the pilot to be catheterized before donning his flying suit.
+This method of permitting urination during flight proved very uncomfortable and, by the autumn of 1955, was replaced with an external bladder arrangement that made the catheter unnecessary.
+To reduce elimination, pilots ate a low-bulk, high-protein diet on the day before and the morning of each mission.

 Initially, pilots had the option of carrying a suicide pill, although most chose not to.
 If put in the mouth and bitten, the "L-pill"—containing liquid potassium cyanide—would cause death in 10–15 seconds.
 After a pilot almost accidentally ingested an L-pill instead of candy during a December 1956 flight, the suicide pills were put into boxes to avoid confusion.
 When in 1960 the CIA realized that a pill breaking inside the cockpit would kill the pilot, it destroyed the L-pills, and as a replacement, its Technical Services Division developed a needle poisoned with a powerful shellfish toxin and hidden in a silver dollar.
 Only one was made because the agency decided if any pilot needed to use it the program would probably be canceled.
 Like the suicide pill, not all pilots carried the coin, and Knutson did not know of any that intended to commit suicide; he carried it as a weapon to escape in the event of capture.